ITE-Curbside/curbside-management-tool/README.md

 ## User Guide

-The User Guide exemplifies how to use the tool, its applicable requirements, software, data and experience level.
+The Curbside Management Tool User Guide provides information on how to use the tool, its applicable requirements, software, data and experience level.

 ## FHWA_Curbside_Tools.tbx